cpp-tutor/abaci0-literate/Abaci0.md

         }
 ```

 If a `CallNode` is found, things are slightly more complicated.
 Firstly it must be determined whether the symbol is a function call or class constructor.
-[Note: Class construction is currently not implemented.]
 For a function call, a full evaluation of the actual parameters (arguments) is necessary, before entering a sub-scope which stores the values returned as the names of the parameters from the (previously cached) function definition.
 The return type of the function is obtained with a call to `getFunctionInstantiationType()` and the type of the return variable (named `_return`) is set along with a zeroized value field.
 A call to the mangled name of the function (based on the types of the actual parameters) is followed by reading `_return` and pushing a deep copy onto the stack.

 ```cpp
         case ExprNode::CallNode: {